-The EngD is an alternative to a traditional PhD aimed at students wanting a career in industry.
+The EngD is an alternative to a traditional PhD aimed at students seeking a career in industry.

-Students spend about 75% of their time working directly with a company in addition to receiving advanced-level training from a broad portfolio of technical and business courses.
+Students spend ca. 75% of their time working directly with a company, in addition to receiving advanced-level training from a broad portfolio of technical and business courses.

-The research projects will offers benefits to your company:ย
+The research projects will offer benefits to your company by:

 Increasing the research portfolio in a cost-effective way

-Aiding retention of existing staff who wish to study for a doctorate degree and continue with their employment
+- Aiding the retention of existing staff who wish to study for a doctorate degree and continue with their employment

 Using surface-enhanced Raman spectroscopy to improve the delivery of radiotherapy in 3D tumour models